Dynamic generation of multiple CI/CD parent-child pipelines using GitLab

 From above we know that the configuration is stored in

-container.
+/etc/gitlab-runner/ in the gitlab-runner container.
 Edit the config.toml

-file by adding the extra_hosts
+file by adding the extra_hosts:

 [[runners]]